ToneXum/PersoDist/readme.md

 # PersoDist
-A paper plugin to manipulate the personal view- and simulation distance.
-PersoDist allows you to change the view and simulation distance of individual players on the fly.
+A small paper plugin that allows manipulation of view and simulation distance of individual players.

 ## Usage
-You can change the view or simulation distance of a single player using the `/persodist` (or `/pd`) command.
+You can (**temporarily!**) change the view or simulation distance of a single player using the `/persodist` (or `/pd`) command.
 ```
 /persodist (mode) (type) (player) [distance]
 ```